Karikalan003/DS_YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 Pandas

-Create a Postgre SQL database to store the YouTube data.

-Get YouTube API Key:

-Sign up for a YouTube Data API key by following this guide.

-Set up environment variables:

 # Created user defined functions:
-Below functions are to create the data frame for the several information from the youtube API 1.get_channel_info,
+Below functions are to create the data frames for getting several information from the youtube API 1.get_channel_info,
 2.get_video_ids,
 3.get_video_info,